The streets and sprawling shoreline of Boracay buzz with life.

 Going to Puka Beach and having the whole place to ourselves was surreal.
 No photobombers.
 Everywhere I point my phone camera, it seemed like we were the only tourists in the island.
 At that moment, I truly felt that we had made the right decision to choose Boracay.

 For the first time, Neil and I didn’t see eye to eye about a place.
 He didn’t want to return to Boracay but I still wanted to go back.

 I guess we missed Boracay’s unique selling point as a tourist spot.
-It seems that the experience of Boracay is incomplete without the crazy parties.
-If that’s what you’re here for, hop on to Jewel’s blog for an account of LaBoracay celebration back in 2015.
+Can we say we’ve truly seen Boracay sans the crazy parties?
+If that’s what you came here for, hop on to Jewel’s blog for an account of LaBoracay celebration back in 2015.

 I don’t like getting wasted but isn’t fun to see others get drunk and “lose it”?

 As for the views, Boracay has to work on preserving its beauty.
 Drainage management is a problem especially in Station 2’s biggest resorts.

 If it’s possible to travel back in time when Boracay wasn’t as well-developed (or abused) as it is now, I would want to see what the White Beach was like.

 Despite everything I’ve said, I might still visit Boracay.
 After all, I haven’t done any of the water activities everyone was telling me about.
 They must be super fun.